dgpenn/.gen/install_reference.md

     # 127.0.0.1 localhost
     # ::1       localhost
     # 127.0.1.1 skynet.example.com skynet
+    # The above should be a permament ip address if it is permament

 Additional entries for other machines can be added as additional entries.